 |Insurance Coverage||Higher coverage.||Lower coverage.|

-You may seek out advice or recommendations from friends and family, but it is best to spend time doing your own research as well – this means shortlisting the brands you want, the type of car you need, as well as other factors that might be of importance to you such as boot space! r.
-There are different aspects to a car that you would have to factor in when you shop for your perfect first car such as fuel economy, engine capacity, cabin space, safety features, and price.
+Besides getting advice or recommendations from friends and family, it’s best to do your own research as well.
+This means shortlisting the brands you want, the type of car you need, as well as other important factors such as boot space!
+There are different aspects to a car that you would have to factor in when you shop for the right car such as fuel economy, engine capacity, cabin space, safety features, and price.

-There are plenty of articles and guides online that offer you in-depth information on these important factors.
-Here are some guides of ours that you can check out:
+There are plenty of articles and guides online on these important factors and even how to buy a car in Malaysia.
+Here are some of our guides that you can check out:

 - 10 Tips to Follow Before Buying a Used Car